GENERAL CONDITIONS OF CARRIAGE N° CC-032019-DJ-EN - XL AIRWAYS FRANCE

 (ii) Notwithstanding the foregoing, where 14 CFR Part 382 applies, refusals of carriage of Disabled person are only permitted in compliance with 14 CFR Part 382:

-• If the Carrier can demonstrate that the passenger causes a direct threat to safety.
+• If the Carrier can demonstrate that the passenger presents a direct threat to safety.
 Carrier will provide a written statement explaining the refusal within 10 calendar days of the refusal of transportation;

 • If the passenger has a communicable disease and causes a direct threat.
-Carrier will provide a written statement explaining the refusal within 10 calendar days of the passenger’s request;
+Carrier will provide the passenger with a written statement explaining the refusal within 10 calendar days of the passenger’s request;

 • If carriage of the Disabled Person would infringe FAA or TSA regulations, or any other regulation mandatory to the Carrier including French and European law and any other regulation;

 • Where the required medical certificate significantly underestimates the health status of the passenger and after an additional medical review it is demonstrated that the passenger is likely to be unable to complete the flight without requiring extraordinary medical assistance or would cause a direct threat to the health or safety of other persons on the flight;

 • Where the electronic device assisting Passenger with respiration does not meet the conditions required to be authorized on board.

 5.6.7 Use of a second seat